Category: Adult Dentistry, Dr. Advocate's Insight

 Related: Learn more about Cavities

-Treatment planning and patient understanding are best when active communication between the dentist and patient.
+Treatment planning and patient understanding are best when the dentist and patient communicate actively.

 An efficient dental team will have a seamless handoff between the dentist and the treatment coordinator to eliminate confusion.